ibergonzani/deep-q-learning/README.md

 ##  Train a network

 Networks training is performed using the train.py module.
 It requires as parameter the gym environment to be learned.
-Optionally it is possible to specify the type of network and learning algorithm to be used among "dqn", ""doubledqn, "duelingdqn", "doubleduelingdqn" (default is "dqn").
+Optionally it is possible to specify the type of network and learning algorithm to be used.
 Training can restart from a checkpoint using the --checkpoint argument to provide the network weights and --training_info argument to provide the training status (es. current step, total steps, experience replay buffer data).
 By using --checkpoint_step it is possible to specify after how many steps a checkpoint is saved.

 ```
 >python train.py --environment PongNoFrameskip-v0 --network doubledqn --checkpoint path/to/weights --training_info path/to/training_info